immutag/immutag/README.md

 `imt generation`

-`imt rollfoward [generation]`
+`imt rollforward [generation]`

-immutag is made up of two version controlled directories: metadata and store. immutag looks up the store hash from file list. immutag automatically records the store's hash on each tagging operation to the file-list header.
+immutag is made up of two version controlled directories: metadata and store. immutag looks up the store hash from the file list. immutag automatically records the store's hash on each tagging operation to the file-list header.

 ### Directory and file structure